 5) Install a vapor barrier

 Struggling with high moisture or air leaks?
 Installing a plastic vapor barrier on your basement wall can help prevent condensation.
 Barriers range in thickness, but your best choice is a 20-mil liner that will prevent moisture and vapor intrusion.
-For proper installation, talk to a qualified basement waterproofing expert in Toledo.
+For proper installation, talk to a qualified basement waterproofing expert in Cleveland.
 It will be well worth it to deal with minor issues before they get worse.

 6) Install a Dehumidifier